Marinated Feta Cheese with Herbs and Chiles

 Instructions

-• Make sure to clean the glass jar and dry it completely and set aside.
+• Make sure to clean and sterilize the glass jar and dry it completely and set aside.
 Wash and clean herbs.
 Dry with paper towel.

 • Cut the feta cheese into 1 inch cubes.
 Layer the jar with herbs, cheese and peppers.
 Cover with olive oil to the top and seal.